PytenLabs/dj-container/README.md

-# Linux Container Environment for Django Development
+# Linux Container Environment for Django Apps

 This repo maintains versions for different container managers.